Deformed X and O limbs in rabbits

 newborn's birth and does not cause pain, but may also appear later in the

-should be administrated analgesics.
+that the rabbit is administered analgesics.
 Treatment with glucosamine and chondroitin may also

 help.